 The Department of Internal Affairs is responsible for monitoring the class 4 gambling industry to ensure it adheres to relevant rules, regulations and legislative requirements.
 The penalties for non-compliance include fines, suspensions, loss of operating licence and potential criminal charges.

-The class 4 gambling industry has come under intense scrutiny during the past few years.
+The class 4 gambling industry has come under intense scrutiny in recent years.
 As a consequence, the Gambling Act was amended in 2013 and 2015 to provide further controls, increase transparency and allow greater efficiency.

 Strictly controlled environments

-A complex range of regulatory requirements are in place to support Parliament's objective to prevent and minimise the harm that can be caused by excessive use of pokie machines, the government has set in place a substantial number of harm minimisation measures that gaming societies, their venue managers and venue staff are required to meet.
-These include that:
+A complex range of regulatory requirements are in place to support Parliament's objective to prevent and minimise the harm that can be caused by excessive use of pokie machines.
+Harm prevention and minimisation measures that gaming societies, their venue managers and venue staff are required to meet include:

-- gaming rooms are restricted to people over the age of 18 years
+- restricting gaming rooms to people over the age of 18 years

-- play is interrupted every 30 minutes with an update on how long the player has been at the machine, how much money they’ve spent and their net wins and losses
+- interrupting play every 30 minutes with an update on how long the player has been at the machine, how much money they’ve spent and their net wins and losses

-- the Department of Internal Affairs monitors every gaming machine’s takings
+- electronic monitoring of every gaming machine’s takings

-- all venues must have staff trained in gambling harm minimisation on duty
+- have staff trained in gambling harm prevention and minimisation on duty at all times gaming machines are operating

-- all venues must have a gambling harm minimisation policy in place
+- have a gambling harm prevention and minimisation policy in place

-- all venues must display pamphlets and signs directing gamblers to help services
+- display pamphlets and signs directing gamblers to help services

-- venue staff must be able to issue and enforce exclusion orders
+- have staff who understand how to issue and enforce exclusion orders

-- venue staff must help problem gamblers if they have an ongoing concern about them.
+- have staff who can help problem gamblers if they have an ongoing concern about them.

 What we do to prevent harm

-NZCT takes harm minimisation very seriously.
+NZCT takes harm prevention and minimisation very seriously.
 To prevent and reduce the harm caused by excessive gambling, NZCT:

-- pays a problem gambling levy to the Ministry of Health ($1.4 million in 2015) - these funds contribute towards the ministry's Preventing and Minimising Gambling Harm Strategic Plan, which includes public health services (for example, the Health Promotion Agency advertising campaigns), intervention services, research, evaluation and workforce development
+- pays a problem gambling levy to the Ministry of Health of around $1 million a year - these funds contribute towards the ministry's Preventing and Minimising Gambling Harm Strategic Plan, which includes public health services (for example, the Health Promotion Agency advertising campaigns), intervention services, research, evaluation and workforce development

-- gives all our gaming venues a harm minimisation manual that includes our harm prevention and minimisation policy and manual, exclusion orders, a pad of gambling host responsibility record sheets, and other reources
+- gives all our gaming venues a harm minimisation pack that includes our harm prevention and minimisation policy and manual, exclusion orders, a pad of gambling host responsibility record sheets, and other reources

-- trains all gaming venue staff to recognise and help problem gamblers (around 300 face-to-face training sessions per year, plus online training as required)
+- trains all gaming venue staff (around 500 every year) to recognise and help problem gamblers